gmberton/image-matching-models/README.md

 Runtime benchmark is the average of 5 iterations over the 5 pairs of examples in the `assets/example_pairs` folder at image size 512x512.
 Benchmark is done using `benchmark.py` on an NVIDIA RTX A4000 GPU.
 Results rounded to the hundredths place.

-\* LightGlue model runtimes are listed in the order: SIFT, SuperPoint, Disk, ALIKED
+\* `LightGlue` model runtimes are listed in the order: SIFT, SuperPoint, Disk, ALIKED

-\* Keypt2Subpx model runtimes are listed in the order: aliked-lg, xfeat, dedode
+\* `Keypt2Subpx` model runtimes are listed in the order: superpoint-lg, aliked-lg, xfeat, dedode
 ##

 ### Adding a new method